 Whenever you seek medical care, be sure to identify yourself as a BlueChoice HealthPlan member.
 When you arrive for your appointment, present your BlueChoice HealthPlan ID card to the office staff.

 NEW!
 Now you can access your digital ID card anytime, anywhere from your computer or mobile device.
-Your digital ID card is identical to your plastic card.
+Your digital ID card is identical to your physical card.
 It contains your Member ID number and other coverage details that are unique to you.
-Unlike your plastic card, you don’t have to worry about losing it or ordering duplicate copies for your family.
+Unlike your physical card, you don’t have to worry about losing it or ordering duplicate copies for your family.

 To access your card, simply log into your My Health Toolkit account.

 On your computer: Under the Insurance Card section on the left, select View Your Card.
 On your mobile device: Select Insurance Card from the main menu.